Yidna/fvtt-chat-damage-buttons/README.md

 - the dice-tooltip event is also triggered when a button is clicked

 If you have any suggestions or feedback, please contact me on discord (hooking#0492)

+Shoutout to Felix#6196 for the Spell-Browser module I used as an example of how to use hooks and modify the HTML appropirately.